 (vi) any other event or circumstance that could materially affect the Project.

 (c) Owner’s Representative may from time-to-time request changes to be made to the format or timing of any report required to be submitted to Owner hereunder.
 Energy Manager will use its reasonable efforts in complying with any such request.
-The relevant revised format shall be adopted by Energy Manager with effect from the date of the specified revision and shall apply to the first period to which such report or plan relates commencing after receipt of Owner's notice specifying such changes.
+The relevant revised format shall be adopted by Energy Manager with effect from the date of the specified revision and shall apply to the first Period to which such report or plan relates commencing after receipt of Owner's notice specifying such changes.

 (d) If Owner is required by any Applicable Law or any Permit to produce any projection, report or other document relating to the provision of the Services, Energy Manager shall provide such information at the request of Owner.